centreon/centreon-archived/doc/en/upgrade/from_packages.rst

 The identified risks during update
 ==================================

-To reduce risks and issues during update to Centreon web 2.7 linked to Centreon Engine 1.5 and Centreon Broker 2.11 we shared to you a list of known issues.
+To reduce risks and issues during update to Centreon Web 2.8 linked to Centreon Engine 1.6 and Centreon Broker 3.0 we shared to you a list of known issues.
 Please check this points during and after your upgrade.

 Known issues
 ************

-* Dependency issue between Centreon Engine and Centreon Broker because this two components (Centreon Broker 2.11.0 and Centreon Engine 1.5.0) are prerequisites for Centreon web 2.7.0
+* Dependency issue between Centreon Engine and Centreon Broker because this two components (Centreon Broker 3.0 and Centreon Engine 1.6) are prerequisites for Centreon Web 2.8
 * Update databases global schema issue
 * Change database engine from MyISAM to InnoDB for all tables (except logs and data_bin tables)
 * Update hostgroup and servicegroup tables schemas